 As Expedition 36/37 flight engineer, Luca will conduct planned maintenance tasks, replace a camera mounted on Japan’s Kibo module and retrieve science payloads.
 One of his spacewalks will also prepare for the arrival of the Russia’sn Multipurpose Laboratory Module (MLM).

-The Northern Lights – Aurora Borealis – above Finnish Lapland near Sodankylä during ESA’s space weather conference.
+The Northern Lights above Finnish Lapland near Sodankylä during ESA’s space weather-themed social space event in 2013.
 Northern Lights occur when charged particles from the Sun hit Earth’s atmosphere.

-The green vertical stripe in the picture is a laser beam from the Finnish Meteorological Institute’s Arctic Research Centre to measure cloud particles and aerosols in the upper atmosphere.
+The green vertical stripe is a laser beam from the Finnish Meteorological Institute’s Arctic Research Centre to measure cloud particles and aerosols in the upper atmosphere.

 Actin and vinculin in adherent monocyte